Performance promise

 - Performance numbers on devices/connections outside the p75 mobile envelope Google measures

-- Ongoing performance if content or scripts are added post-launch outside of a care plan
+- Ongoing performance if content or scripts are added post-launch outside of a maintenance plan

 If a builder promises you these numbers, be cautious.
 They depend on your product, market, content, and execution — not just the site.